 A scope baseline is an approved version of your project scope, which is documented in a scope statement, work breakdown structure (WBS) and WBS dictionary.
 The scope baseline is used as a reference to monitor project progress and compare actual versus planned results.

 Thanks for watching!
 Here’s a shot of the whiteboard for your reference!

-In this video, Jennifer talked about baselines and what they mean for your project.
-Baselines allow you to set a comparative performance standard for your project to measure planned versus actual dates.
-There are two simple steps to baselining your project:
+In this video, Jennifer talked about project baselines and what they mean for project managers.
+Project baselines, like a scope or schedule baseline, allow you to set a comparative performance standard for your project to measure planned versus actual dates.

 Creating a project scope baseline it’s easy, just follow these simple steps.